eccenca/cmem-plugin-uuid/README.md

   The UUID as a 128-bit integer.
 - **URN** (_urn_):

-  The UUID as a URN as specified in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122).
+  The UUID as a URN.

 Default value: _UUID/32-character lowercase hexadecimal string_
 ID: `from_format`